invokermain/pymssql-utils/README.md

 One big difference between this library and _pymssql_ is that `execute` and `query` return an instance of the `DatabaseResult` class.

-This class hold the returned data (where it exists) and provides some informational attributes as well as some useful methods.
+This class holds the returned data, if there is any, and provides some useful attributes and methods.

 #### Attributes
  * `ok`: True if the execution did not error, else False.
 Only useful if using `raise_errors = False`,